-The summary of the Entrée-OTLLC Joint Venture mineral resources is presented in Table 6.
 The base case cut-off grade of 0.37% copper equivalent ("CuEq") remains the same as in the LHTR13.
 The resource model has been updated for the Hugo North Extension deposit but remains the same as reported previously for Heruga.
 The formula used to calculate copper equivalency has been updated in 2014 for each deposit.